Squirkey89/EasyRecipe/README.md

 ## Database Schema<div id='id-Database-Schema'>

-This shows the two models that were used in this project the recipe and comment models
+This shows the two models that were used in this project the recipe and comment models.

 ![Database Schema](https://user-images.githubusercontent.com/91072896/176322366-e91262a5-08d5-4414-a403-23a1e3a8fe61.png)